amitkarol/Product-management-server/README.md

 - **Node.js v18+** (or any newer version)

-## How to Run the Server
+## 1. How to Run the Server

-Follow these steps to run the backend locally:
+You can set up the project in two possible ways:

-### 1. Clone the repository
+### Option 1 - Clone the Repository (requires git)
+If Git is **installed** on your machine, you may use:

 ```bash
 git clone https://github.com/amitkarol/Product-management-server.git
 cd Product-management-server
 ```

+### Option 2 — Download ZIP (Git not required)

+If Git is **not installed**, you can download the project as a ZIP:

+1. Go to the repository page

+2. Click **Code → Download ZIP**

+3. Extract the folder

+4. Open the extracted folder in your terminal

 ## 2. Install Dependencies
 ```bash
 npm install